learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 ##### `player.rb` - `Player`

-The `Player` class is not actually a valid player of Tic-tac-toe but rather a root class that will act as an inheritance point for actual player classes such as `Human < Player` and `Computer < Player`.
+The `Player` class is not actually a valid player of Tic-Tac-Toe but rather a root class that will act as an inheritance point for actual player classes such as `Human < Player` and `Computer < Player`.
 The `Player` root class will define only the most basic properties of a player, that they have a `token` property that can be set upon initialization.

-Every player subclass will implement a `#move` method that represents how that type of player makes a move in Tic-tac-toe.
+Every player subclass will implement a `#move` method that represents how that type of player makes a move in Tic-Tac-Toe.

 ##### 'players/human.rb' - `Players::Human`